mdn/content/files/en-us/web/accessibility/aria/roles/checkbox_role/index.md

 ### Examples

-The following example creates a simple checkbox element using CSS and JavaScript to handle the checked or unchecked status of the element.
+The following example creates an otherwise non-semantic checkbox element using CSS and JavaScript to handle the checked or unchecked status of the element.

 #### HTML